Kilmacud beat Glen to win All-Ireland Club title

 Glen make explosive start

-Glen have become known as fast starters after building early leads against Kilcoo and Moycullen in their last two games and they landed a first-minute sucker-punch on Kilmacud when Tallon sold Micheal Mullin a dummy and held off Cillian O'Shea before rifling a venomous shot past Conor Ferris.
+Glen have become known as fast starters after building early leads against Kilcoo and Moycullen in their last two games and they landed a first-minute sucker-punch on Kilmacud when Tallon sold Michael Mullin a dummy and held off Cillian O'Shea before rifling a venomous shot past Conor Ferris.

 Alex Doherty's score and a Tallon free either side of Craig Dias' point for Crokes had Glen four up and their lead was stretched to five when midfield colossus Emmett Bradley - outstanding against Moycullen - expertly curled one over the bar.